ljarasius/ausnog-2025/pages/tac.md

 Kick the PPM daemon and it's all good?
 That's a little bit of a backflip from it not being supported at all.

 <!--
-Our TAC engineer has been hard at work over the break while we have been off over the holidays.
+And when we come back, we find that our TAC engineer has been hard at work over the break while we have been off enjoying our holidays.
 We come back to see that they have a fix for our issue, just restart the PPM daemon.
 Now, that's a very impactful thing to be doing, however at least we are now feeling a little more sane that we weren't trying to do something so crazy that the box just couldn't handle it.

-So, we leave TAC to continue looking at what the cause is and if they can get a software patch in to resolve it.
+So, we leave TAC to continue looking at what the cause is, and if they can get a software patch in to resolve it.
 -->

 ---